hexanal/fredmercy-blog/entries/2019-02-01/expenditures.md

 ---
 title: Future Expenditure
-description: Spend Spend Spend until you need to slave away
+description: Spend Spend Spend until the day you need to slave away
 type: journal
 ---

-_(11:54am)_ Thinking of spending inordinate amounts of money on material goods, while thinking about saving money in order to survive the future.
+`11:54am:` Thinking of spending inordinate amounts of money on material goods, while thinking about saving money in order to survive the future.
 Damn this dumb dilemma.

 Also: Happy Friday!

-_(1:44pm) Doing very little.
+`1:44pm:` Doing very little.
 But doing very little every day, it adds up!

+`3:34pm` Not producing anything is making me anxious; I should have a schedule for consistent creative output.